It Isn’t About GCC High, It’s About Your Business

-Yet, with everything from managed security services and GCC High to DFARS or CMMC compliance, far too often the C-suite just accepts (or is forced to accept) whatever cybersecurity option is put on their desk.
+With everything from managed security services and GCC High to DFARS or CMMC compliance, far too often the C-suite just accepts whatever cybersecurity option is put on their desk.
 The argument is, “I’m not technical,” and it’s better to defer to advisers and vendors who know all the buzzwords.

-That’s a fatal error, and an unnecessary one.
-That’s because the issue isn’t tech; it’s the threat to business operations and outcomes.
-And business leaders — not IT or sales people — best understand business outcomes.
+That’s a fatal error and an unnecessary one.
+The issue isn’t tech, it’s the threat to business operations and outcomes.
+Business leaders — not IT or salespeople — best understand business outcomes.
 Delegating it to IT makes as much sense as handing off decisions around profit and loss to accounting.

-Taking a risk-focused approach is more effective, less costly, and easier to understand than more conventional methods.
-It arms the C-suite to have a different and more effective conversation regarding cybersecurity that lets leadership take charge in a relevant way, instead of a hands-off approach that can put your company at risk.
-And it empowers CISOs to get their higher-ups to focus on actions that best serve the security and state of the business.
+Taking a proactive risk-focused security approach is more effective, less costly, and easier to understand than conventional methods.
+It arms the C-suite to have a more effective conversation regarding cybersecurity.
+A risk-focused approach to cybersecurity lets leadership take charge, instead of a hands-off approach that can put your company at risk.
+It empowers CISOs to get their higher-ups to focus on actions that best serve the security and state of the business.